 Types of Interviews

 Every employer has a preferred style of obtaining the information they need for their hiring decision.
 These are some basic types of interview styles you may encounter.
-Some employers may choose to utilize a combination of different styles, so be prepared for anything.
+Some employers may choose to utilize a combination of different styles, but as long as you've prepared well for your interview, you'll be able to adapt to the situation they present.

 Next, the interviewer may talk for a few minutes about the company and the position.
 During this time, the interviewer may describe the day-to-day work responsibilities and the general company philosophy.
 He or she may then ask you a series of questions regarding your past educational, co-curricular, and work experiences.